 Here are some ideas of ways to help the person with dementia accept the death:

-If over time they continue to ask for the person who has died, there are some things you can do.
+If, over time, they continue to ask for the person who has died, there are some things you can do.
 In the beginning, gently remind them that the person has died.
 If reminding them becomes upsetting, you can try these ideas:

 Each family has to find what works for them, and then try to be as consistent as possible.
 You may want to write out a simple plan for all family members and visitors to follow.